ishitakokate/neuromorphic-experiments/README.md

 ### 06 — Lava LIF Neuron Exploration
-First experiments with Intel's Lava framework — the software stack used for actual Loihi 2 neuromorphic hardware.
+First experiments with Intel's Lava framework — the software stack used for the actual Loihi 2 neuromorphic hardware.
 It innvestigates Lava's discrete timestep behaviour, including a discovered one-step delay between membrane threshold crossing and spike reporting, which is verified through direct voltage probing.